Nikola-Ver/Video-recording/README.md

 ### Installing autorun

 Hold down the "Win" button and press the "R" button, enter "shell:startup" in the field that appears, then press "Enter".
-Then move there the file named Video-recording (Video-recording.bat), which is located in the "installation" folder.
+Then move there the file named Video-recording (Video-recording.vbs), which is located in the "installation" folder.
 The program will now start automatically.

 #### Step by step in photos